 No, the student can choose to carry forward the unused amounts and claim them in a future year, or transfer some of the unused amounts and carry forward the rest.

-What are the benefits of transferring the unused amounts versus carrying them forward?
+What are the benefits of transferring your unused tuition amounts over, versus carrying them forward?